kloisiie/NFSModel/README.md

 Proof of secure states:
 InitialState: defines a possible initial state of the system
 ModelLemmas: contains two lemmas about the system as a whole

+This is a modification of FSSecModel by Maximiliano Cristi¨¢ from Universidad Nacional de Rosario y Lifia (UNLP), Argentina.
+Thanks for his contribution.